 If Your Parcel requires special or extraordinary packaging, there will be an additional charge.
 You will be advised of these costs and asked for permission prior to repacking.

 Australia Post reserves the right to amend our Charges, including the method of calculating any Charges.
-If we do this, we will publicise the change on the ShopMate Website.
+If we do this, we will clearly describe the new charges on the ShopMate Website.

 Charges and Payments